 The pull of democracy often overwhelms societies.
 As men are naturally drawn to the scent of a woman, passion instead of reason lures societies toward all power to the people.
 Why shouldn’t our representatives, senators and presidents be popularly elected?
 Because democracy isn’t perfume but rather a poison that terminates in tyranny.

 In a recent post, I showed how the Framers designed their presidential election process around two goals.
 First, only men of national stature, wisdom, experience and public virtue would be considered.
 Second, the winner would assume office without any political debts whatsoever to a factional party or divisive segment of society; his duty was to “serve, protect and defend the Constitution of the United States.”

 The Framing generation learned an important lesson between 1776 and 1787: overly democratic republican governments are dangerous to individual and societal rights.
 Only one institution out of four in their new frame of government, the House of Representatives, relied on popular elections.

 In Article II, the sovereign people relinquished their power to directly elect the chief executive of the United States.
 They assigned it to two institutions, an unnamed and temporary body of electors (electoral college), and if need be, the House of Representatives.
 While Article II tasks the state legislatures with identifying who will appoint electors, Alexander Hamilton so much as assumed in the 68th Federalist that the people in each state would soon be charged with selecting their presidential electors.
-The president wasn’t to be chosen directly by the same electors to the State Legislatures and Federal House of Representative.
+The president wasn’t to be chosen directly by the same electors to the State Legislatures and Federal House of Representatives.
 Instead, these electors were to identify men of superior judgement, who, on behalf of the people, were to elect a president.1

 Historians have noted that the pre-civil war roster of state presidential electors chosen by the people often read like a “Who’s Who” of the ablest men of the state, who typically expressed their views on national issues and the qualities of the men they would entertain as president.
 Even with the emergence of early political parties, the Framers’ first goal, of selecting respected men to nominate presidents, was generally achieved.